Saaappi/HelpMePlay/README.md

 3. Use the value in the name field.

 <img src="https://i.ibb.co/k9J4JY2/icons.png" width="50%">

-### Party Play
-Play with friends?
-Tired of asking them if they completed the quest objective?
-Group up, both players enable Party Play, and let HelpMePlay keep track of who has completed what!

-- **Announce** - Share your quest progress in Party chat. *This output is verbose.*
-- **Auto Share** - Share quests with your party as you accept them. *For the best results, all party members should have HelpMePlay.*

-## Junker Features

-### Toggles
-- **Safe Mode** - Tell the Junker subsystem to sell items in batches of 12, allowing you to use the buyback tab in case something is sold by mistake.
-- **Soulbound Mode** - If enabled, the Junker subsystem will sell any soulbound and equipable item that is 30 or more item levels below your current item level.
-- **Auto Sell** - If enabled, Junker will auto sell items from your inventory when the merchant window is opened.
-- **Armor** - If enabled, the Junker subsystem will sell any item of type "Armor".
-- **Consumables** - If enabled, the Junker subsystem will sell any item of type "Consumable".

-### Dropdowns
-- **Rarity** - Select a rarity for Junker to filter items.
-Any item with a rarity at or below the chosen threshold will be sold to a merchant. *It's recommended to keep this on the default option.*

 ## Commands
 - **<kbd>/hmp confirm</kbd>** - Adds a confirmation message to the addon's table.
 This will allow HelpMePlay to automatically accept the confirmation on the player's behalf.
 If you're not sure what a confirmation is, then please [check this out](https://wow.zamimg.com/uploads/screenshots/normal/962262.png).